mateuszjurewicz/notes_public/notes/Bash.md

 * `man some_command` gives full manual info about a command, including flags requires pressing :q to exit the manual (I think it opened vim)
 * `whatis some_command` gives a short manual about a command, breaks a bit if multiple similar commands are available
 * `apropos` sth	gives you a list of commands with sth in their names, so that you can look them up
+* `file some_file` gives you info about a dir or file (e.g. is it jpeg, txt, wav etc., because on unix we don't always have extensions)

 ### Moving, deleting and renaming files and directories